FrancoM-P/on-the-value-of-philosophy/README.md

    + Intrinsic value – internal justification / instrumental value – external justification.
    + Intrinsic value might steam from its epistemic, cultural and/or aesthetic value.

-– Philosophical skills are something on the lines of what enables ppl to do good conceptual engeniering and/or get understanding of not-yet-well-conceptuialized phenomena.
+– Philosophical skills are something on the lines of what enables ppl to do good conceptual engineering and/or get understanding of not-yet-well-conceptualized phenomena.

 Structure of the paper